Trump’s Inauguration: What We Overheard Around DC

 “Are you from Florida?”
 “No.” “Ah, so you’re an illegal!”

-Man selling Trump merchandise outside Capitol One Arena:
+Man selling Trump merchandise outside Capital One Arena:

 “The Bernie Sanders rally is that way.
 Sorry, I thought you were all Bernie supporters because you don’t like spending money.”